vishwakarman-technology/bun-kv-sqlite/README.md

 # BunKV

-A fast, persistent, and Deno KV-compatible Key-Value store for [Bun](https://bun.sh), backed by SQLite.
+A fast, persistent Key-Value store for [Bun](https://bun.sh), backed by SQLite.

 ## Features